What Makes a Great Sci-Fi TV Show? Worldbuilding That Works

 The best sci-fi shows establish clear rules for how their world works — and then follow them.
 The OA established that the movements work, but only if performed with absolute conviction by people who believe.
 The rules were never broken — only deepened.
 In Archive 81, the Otherworld had specific mechanics: the tapes were portals, the Baldung witches were guardians, and Kaelego was bound by ancient rituals.
 Once the rules were set, the plot could build on them.

 Shows that break their own rules lose the audience's trust.
 Great sci-fi is internally consistent — even when it's about impossible things.
+According to The Hollywood Reporter, the most successful sci-fi shows on television share one common trait: they take their own fictional rules seriously, treating the impossible with the same logical rigor that drama applies to the everyday.

 2. Human Characters